samirsahoo007/technologies/airflow/README.md

 Airflow is a WMS(workflow management systems) that defines tasks and and their dependencies as code, executes those tasks on a regular schedule, and distributes task execution across worker processes.
 Airflow offers an excellent UI that displays the states of currently active and past tasks, shows diagnostic information about task execution, and allows the user to manually manage the execution and state of tasks.
 We use Apache Airflow extensively to run Extract-Load-Transform (ELT) jobs for our data warehouse and perform enrichments to drive automation within the company.

+Airflow organizes a workflow as a Directed Acyclic Graph (DAG) that is written in Python, describing how the workflow is organized.
+A DAG run is instantiated by the Airflow scheduler depending on the DAG schedule.
+The individual steps in the workflow are executed as tasks via Operators, which run independently.
+Airflow has a rich set of Operators, among which we heavily leverage the BashOperator and the PostgresOperator.
+The scheduling process will ensure that tasks are run in an order implied by the DAG.
+The handy user interface provided by the Airflow webserver also helps visualize all existing DAGs and their historical runs.

 ## Background: OLTP vs. OLAP, Analytics Needs, and Warehouses